-As autumn and the cooler weather arrive and we continue switching our homes from airy sanctuaries to cosy caves, one thing we don't tend to think about enough is the quality of the air in our environment.
-The best air purifiers are an easy fix, gaining in popularity due to their promise of eliminating odours, pollutants and bacteria from the air.
+As the cooler weather arrives and we begin switching our homes from air sanctuaries to cosy caves, one thing we don't tend to think about is the air quality in our environment.
+The best air purifiers are an easy fix, gaining in popularity due to their promise of eliminating odours, pollutants, and bacteria from the air.

-Of course, 2021 has also been a year of thinking more about our health, as well as the health of those around us.
+Of course, the last few years have also been a time of thinking more about our health, as well as the health of those around us.
 For example, air purifiers are designed to eliminate nasty irritants, from smoke and pollution to dust and pet hair.

 Some can also serve multiple purposes, which will comfort anyone reluctant to incorporate yet another bulky gadget into their living area.
-Instead, save space with something like the Dyson Pure Cool Me, which acts as a cooling fan, or something compact, like the Blueair Blue 3210.
+Instead, save space with something compact like the Blueair 3210.

 Scroll down to see how we ranked the best air purifiers on the market right now or if you want cooling power without the purification element, check out our guide to the best fans.

-All in all, this offering from Blueair is one of the simplest air filters we've tested, and it's honestly the better for the lack of bells and whistles.
+This offering from Blueair is one of the most straightforward air filters we've tested, and it's the best for the lack of bells and whistles.
 Quiet and low on additional features, it might not suit those who like to look at data or connect their devices to their smart home, but it's a winner for everyone else.

 Real Homes rating: 4.5 out of 5 stars